 So, what are you waiting for?
 Give them a try today!

-- I used refrigerated Pillsbury pie crust for this recipe, but you could use your favorite homemade crust if you prefer.
+- Pie crusts – I’m using a refrigerated pie crust for this recipe, but you could use your favorite homemade crust if you prefer.

-- You can use any type of red berry jam in these hand pies, such as cherry, strawberry, raspberry, blackberry, or a mix berry combination.
+- Jam – You can use any type of red berry jam in these hand pies, such as cherry, strawberry, raspberry, blackberry, or a combination.

-- The egg helps to seal the hand pies and helps them to brown in the oven.
+- Egg – Beaten with a splash of water.
+This helps to seal the hand pies and also helps them to brown in the oven.

 Equipment Used for this Berry Hand Pies